-Among the weekend's new movies, Warner Bros.' female-centric thriller Unforgettable, starring Katherine Heigl, grossed $1.7 million Friday from 2,417 locations for a forgettable $4 million-$5 million debut.
+Among the weekend's new movies, Warner Bros.' female-centric thriller Unforgettable, starring Katherine Heigl, grossed $1.7 million Friday from 2,417 theaters for a forgettable $4 million-$5 million debut.
 If it comes in on the lower end, it could mark the lowest start of Heigl's career in terms of a major studio title.

 Helmed by veteran producer Denise Di Novi in her feature directorial debut, Unforgettable stars Heigl as a jilted woman whose jealousy of her ex-husband's new wife turns pathological.
-Rosario Dawson and Geoff Stults also star in the film, which cost a modest $12 million to make.
+Rosario Dawson and Geoff Stults also star in film, which cost a modest $12 million to make.

 The forecast is likewise grim for the two other new films opening this weekend, action-comedy Free Fire and sci-fi thriller Phoenix Forgotten.

 Phoenix Forgotten, expected to open south of $2 million, tells the story of three teenagers who disappear after trying to solve the mystery behind the 1997 UFO phenomenon knows as the Phoenix Lights.
 Ridley Scott, Wes Ball, Courtney Solomon and Mark Canton produced the movie, with Cinelou distributing.

 British helmer Ben Wheatley's Free Fire, a send-up of vintage action movies, is projected to open in the $1 million range from 1,070 theaters for indie distributor A24.
 The pic stars Brie Larson, Sharlto Copley, Armie Hammer, Cillian Murphy and Jack Reynor.